exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 #### R9 autoprestige expression

-You can find the autoprestige used for R9 Seaping here: [Equation](https://exponential-idle-guides.netlify.app/guides/intro-to-grad/#new-autoprestige-expression).
-If you don't have this expression, then you will have to manually prestige each seap.
+You can find the autoprestige used for R9 Swapping here: [Equation](https://exponential-idle-guides.netlify.app/guides/intro-to-grad/#new-autoprestige-expression).
+If you don't have this expression, then you will have to manually prestige each swap.

 ###### Reference [R9 Swapping Autoprestige Explanation](https://exponential-idle-guides.netlify.app/guides/intro-to-grad/#autoprestige-explanation)